 - Use of basic principles of international humanitarian law of armed conflicts during combat.
-Criminal liability for infringement of these rules; - Protection of human rights in the Armed Forces on the basis of the Recommendations of the Committee of Ministers of Council of Europe for the Member States; - Protection of cultural property during military conflicts, peacekeeping and stabilization operations (Second Additional Protocol to the Hague Convention of 1954).
+Criminal liability for infringement of these rules; - Protection of human rights in the Armed Forces on the basis of the Recommendations of the Committee of Ministers for the Member States; - Protection of cultural property during military conflicts, peacekeeping and stabilization operations (Second Additional Protocol to the Hague Convention of 1954).
 Criminal liability for the destruction of cultural property.